afitzek/hasura-metric-adapter/README.md

     log type.

 - `hasura_log_lines_counter_total`
-    This is a counter that is the sum of all conted log lines.
+    This is a counter that is the sum of all counted log lines.

 - `hasura_query_execution_seconds`